frankban/django-endless-pagination/doc/twitter_pagination.rst

 Split the template
 ~~~~~~~~~~~~~~~~~~

-A response to an AJAX request should not return the entire template,
+A response to an Ajax request should not return the entire template,
 but only the portion of the page to update or add.
-So it is convenient to extrapolate from the template the part containing entries
+So it is convenient to extrapolate from the template the part containing
-and use the new one to render the context if the request is AJAX.
+entries and use the new one to render the context if the request is Ajax.
 The main template will include the other, so it is convenient to put
 the page template name in the context.